juanmcasillas/pyopenxr-toolkit-config/README.md

 # PyOpenXR-Toolkit-Config

+This program stores/saves the configuration from the [OpenXR-Toolkit](https://github.com/mbucchia/OpenXR-Toolkit) and let's you change the options **before** starting the game
-Configures some registry options from command line, so you don't need to start the app, then open the OpenXR-Toolkit and restart the session.
+(it's very useful if you use a WMR VR kit, so you save one session reload to get the changes on) Configures some registry options from command line, so you don't need to start the app, then open the [OpenXR-Toolkit](https://github.com/mbucchia/OpenXR-Toolkit) and restart the session.

 ## How to install

-You need `pywin32` module (`pip install pywin32`).
+You need `pywin32` module (`pip install pywin32`) as dependency.

 ## Registry keys: